 Schedule Your Free Initial Consultation

 When filing for Chapter 7 bankruptcy, you need a knowledgeable legal firm on your side.
 Don’t let the bankruptcy process confuse or scare you.
-The lawyers at Dixon & Johnston are here to explain all your options and find the right solution for you.
+The lawyers at Dixon & Johnston Law Office are here to explain all your options and find the right solution for you.
 Our law firm represents clients in communities like Belleville, IL, as well as throughout Southern Illinois and the Metro East region.
 Contact us today to schedule your free initial consultation.

 **Information is consistent with Illinois bankruptcy regulations.
 Additional information regarding Chapter 7 bankruptcy for the state of Illinois can be found here.**